Labor and Delivery: Pain control options introduction

-Spinal and epidural anesthesia are popular choices for pain control because they do not affect your ability to push during labor.
-In both of these procedures, medications are injected near the nerves of the low back to block pain signals from your lower body, even though you remain awake and labor is usually not significantly slowed.
+Epidural anesthesia is a popular choice for pain control because it does not affect your ability to push during labor.
+With this procedure, medications are injected near the nerves of the low back to block pain signals from your lower body, even though you remain awake and labor is usually not significantly slowed.
 An anesthesiologist typically administers this type of anesthesia.
-A spinal block involves injection of the medication right around the spinal nerves, while in an epidural block the medicine is injected into the sac that surrounds the spinal cord.
-Before the medications are injected, a numbing medication is given in the low back.
-Both these options can also be used for a Cesarean delivery.
+With an epidural block, the medicine is injected into the sac that surrounds the spinal cord.
+Before the medications are injected, a numbing medication is given into the lower back.
+An epidural block can be used for a Cesarean delivery.

-Because many women are not able to urinate and others are affected by anesthesia, you may require a urinary catheter with spinal or epidural anesthesia.
-An uncommon complication is experiencing a headache after the anesthesia wears off.
-Both types of anesthesia may reduce your blood pressure somewhat, although this is more common with a spinal block.
+Because many women are not able to urinate immediately following regional anesthesia, a catheter may need to be inserted into the bladder until the spinal or epidural block wears off.
+A relatively uncommon complication is a headache which begins after the anesthesia wears off.
+Both types of anesthesia may temporarily reduce blood pressure, although this is more commonly seen with a spinal block.

-A spinal block requires less medication and is typically given one time, while a catheter may be inserted into the epidural space for repeated delivery of anesthetic medications.
+A spinal block requires less medication and is typically given only one time, while, with an epidural block, a catheter may be inserted into the epidural space for repeated delivery of anesthetic medications as necessary.

 An epidural block takes about 10 to 20 minutes to work, and because a catheter is inserted into the epidural space, the effects can last as long as needed due to the ability to inject more medication.
 A spinal block begins working immediately, but its effects last only about 2 ½ hours.
 It is possible to have a combination of both spinal and epidural anesthesia.